marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/my-programming-timeline.md

 * Got the book "Visual C# 2005 Step by Step" and went through it during summer holiday.
 Learned all the concepts, from the basics to object-oriented programming.
 Back at school, I did a test and skipped my A course in Programming.

-* Learned PHP at school.
+* Learned PHP in school.

 **2008**